 The name Emma means "whole," so if you're looking for a baby name with a similar meaning, Erma is one to consider.
 Like Emma, the

 baby name Erma is also of German origin, according to Mom Junction, and means "complete."
-However, the name can also be attributed to the Latin name Irma, which means "war goddess."
+However, the name can also be attributed to the Latin name Irma.
 19 Chloe

 Another feminine name choice that gives off similar vibes to the name Emma is Chloe.
 (Or Khloe, if you're a Kardashian.)